How Can I Help Myself In Eliminating Work Related Physiological Pain?

 These symptoms can occur following the development of gradual damage to tendons, muscles, nerves and other soft tissues from repeated physical movements over a period of time.
 Any level of discomfort over periods of time can lead to fatigue.

+With such a large proportion of our lives spent at work, this has a huge impact on our health.
 Whether you have a fixed desk or work with hot desk systems, there are many ways to manage and prevent the on-set of pain or indeed help relieve symptoms.

 - Posture – Make sure you are sitting correctly with your back supported and have a non-cluttered workstation set-up.